 The final course catalog with schedule and class locations will be published in February/March for the following summer semester and in August/September for the following winter semester.
-You can always have a look at the course catalog from the previous year, because similar courses are offered every year.
+You can always take a look at the course catalog from the previous year, because similar courses are offered every year.

 The amount of English courses varies depending on the study level.
-All our Bachelor’s programs are taught in German.
+All of our Bachelor’s programs are taught in German.

-If you are interested in English-speaking courses, please pay regard to our Master’s Programs taught in English.
+If you are interested in English-speaking courses, please refer to our Master’s Programs taught in English.
 The courses offered by these programs are listed in the online course catalogue C@MPUS.
 We strongly recommend that Erasmus students may introduce themselves in person to the professors at the beginning of a class and ask if there is space available in the course.

 Erasmus students wishing to take courses taught in English are required to prove an English proficiency which corresponds to B2 according to the European Reference Frame.